briahnna123/run_analysis/CodeBook.md

 It gives, The complete list of variables of each feature vector is available in 'features.txt'.  <br /> This includes the Statistics Summary Features:

-3. features.txt: "List of all features."  <br />
+3. features.txt: List of all features.  <br />

 4. subject_test.txt: Information regareding the Subject.  <br />
 There were 30 volunteers seperate into Groups. <br />